dtroelofsprins/molgenis-template-py/README.md

 - Pre-configured Sonar integration
 - Pre-configured Jenkins builds and GitHub integration
 - A release strategy that published to TestPyPi first and to PyPi when you're ready
+- Detailed instructions for your developers on how to start
 - ... more!

 ## How to use